-The yin yang meaning and symbol date back to ancient China and represent the belief that everything in the universe consists of two forces that are opposing but complementary.
+The yin yang meaning and symbol date back to ancient China.
+The symbol represents the belief that everything in the universe consists of two forces that are opposing but complementary.

 The Basic Philosophy of Yin Yang

-According to yin yang philosophy the universe, and everything in it, is both constant and cyclical.
-One force dominates and then it is replaced by the opposing force.
-This activity continues constantly and repeats itself over time.
-Examples illustrating the philosophy of yin yang include:
+According to yin yang philosophy, the universe and everything in it are both constant and cyclical.
+In this infinite cycle, one force dominates and is then replaced by the opposing force.
+Examples illustrating the yin yang philosophy include:

 - Life and death